bimdata/ansible_role_fluentd/README.md

 Requirements
 ------------

-* This role is only tested on Debian 10.x (Buster).
+* This role is only tested on Debian 12.x (Bookworm).

 Role Variables
 --------------